Efficient Public Verification of Private ML via Regularization: DP Convex Optimization that is Efficient to Publicly Verify

 \begin{lemma} Assuming the loss $l$ is $H$ smooth, then each phase of Algorithm~\ref{alg:modified_phased_erm} can be implemented with $\tilde{O}(\sqrt{(H+ \frac{2}{n_i\eta_i})D/2L}\cdot n_i^{3/2})$ gradients of $l$. \end{lemma}

-So while our training algorithm may be less efficient than the fast training algorithms for certain losses (e.g., $H \neq O(n^2)$), our certification is always $n$ gradients and $d \cdot \log(n)$ Gaussian RVs.
-We also note that for DP-SCO non-smooth losses can always be optimized by using a surrogate smooth loss, with then training runtimes roughly $O(n^2)$ with no loss to the optimal DP-SCO excess risk rate.
-However, this introduces complexities for efficient certification, which we describe in Section~\ref{sec:discussion}.
+So while our training algorithm may be less efficient than the fastest training algorithms for certain losses (e.g., $H \neq O(n^2)$), our certification is \emph{always} $n$ gradients and $d \cdot \log(n)$ Gaussian RVs which is much faster than the fastest training algorithms.
+Note, for DP-SCO, non-smooth losses can always be optimized by using a surrogate smooth loss, with then training runtimes roughly $O(n^2)$ with no loss to the optimal DP-SCO excess risk rate.
+However, this introduces additional complexities for efficient certification, which we describe in Section~\ref{sec:discussion}.
+Finally, in practice the training time is insignificant to the verification time, as training does not need to run on homomorphically encrypted data.